-If any member of staff is unhappy with the response they have received in relation to a safeguarding concern they have raised, it is their responsibility to ensure they escalate their concern.
+If any member of staff is unhappy with the response they have received in relation to a safeguarding concern they have raised, it is their responsibility to ensure they professionally challenge and or escalate their concern.
+Where professional disagreement occurs and the Designated Safeguarding Lead and/or Deputy are unhappy with the actions or decisions of another agency, they need to professionally challenge.
+The disagreement can often be resolved by discussion & negotiation between the practitioners concerned.
+A record of the professional challenge should be noted on the child's records with the outcome.

-Where professional disagreement occurs and the Designated Safeguarding Lead and/or Deputy are unhappy with the actions or decisions of another agency, they will escalate their concern in line with Halton Children and Young People Safeguarding Partnership's formal escalation policy to ensure a timely resolution.
-The escalation policy can be located here
+When all efforts have been made to address disagreements have been unsuccessful and no resolution has been agreed to achieve better outcomes for the child/ren then the Designated Safeguarding Lead and/or Deputy must escalate their concern in line with Halton Children and Young People Safeguarding Partnership's formal escalation policy to ensure a timely resolution.
+The escalation policy can be located here.